NJIT-Highlander-Racing-Electrical/Power/README.md

 # Power

-This Repository is meant to have all of the research relating to power systems for the vehicle.
-Things to consider are:
 * Which battery we are going to use to power all the subsystems (preferably 12V)
 * What standardized connectors and cables we are using to get 12V to each subsystem
 * How we are stepping down the power from 12V to 5V for each subsystem